anderseknert/clj-opa/README.md

 #### wrap-opa-authorize

-The `wrap-opa-authorize` middleware will intercept any incoming request and delegate THE authorization decision to OPA.
+The `wrap-opa-authorize` middleware will intercept any incoming request and delegate the authorization decision to OPA.
 By default, the `wrap-opa-authorize` middleware expects a response containing an `allow` attribute equal to `true` or else the `:enforce-fn` will be called, which in the default configuration serves a **403 Forbidden** to the caller.